pierreklintefors/MasterThesisObjectTracking/README.md

 Code for master thesis project in Cognitive Science

 Trackers from the Opencv library were evaluated in a non-stationary camera with a robotic arm that moves the object.
-To replicate the experiment 6 Dynamixel Ax12 are needed as well as running Ubuntu as operative system.
+The experiment can be replicated with 6 Dynamixel Ax12 servo motors and a computer with Ubuntu as operative system.

 ### It's recomended to create a virtual environment after cloning the repository.
 ```